rcd4eva/SDET101/README.md

 - **Mosquitto Broker:**
     The app requires an MQTT broker.
 You can use the public broker at [mosquitto.org](https://test.mosquitto.org/).

 - **Database:**
     The app uses SQLite for portability, but it can be adapted to other databases if needed.

 ### Setup Instructions

 1. **Directory Structure:**
+    Download all the files from the `finalProject` folder.
 Ensure all files, including the `assets` directory (used by dash-bootstrap-components for custom CSS), are in the same directory.

 2. **Create the Database:**
     Run the `createDB.py` script to set up the necessary tables in the SQLite database:
+    Alternatively you can use the already populated "sdet101_test.db" make sure to change the
 3. **Start the  MQTT broker:**
     The app is ocnfigure to use the default port number 1883

 3. **Run the MQTT to Databse translator App:**
     Check that the script's MQTT_SERVER is using the correct ip address.
     Default value is "localhost".
+    Also make sure that the "DB_NAME" variable matches the name of sqlite dabase filename that is being used.
-    Run tbe `serverMQTT2DB.py` script
+    When you are ready, run tbe `serverMQTT2DB.py` script.

 3. **Simulate an IoT client and crearte some data:**
     Check the 'host' variable to match the desired target, default is 'localhost'